 Colcannon comes from the Irish word cál ceannann which mean “white-headed cabbage” and was traditional served on Halloween in Ireland.
 Charms would often be hidden inside the potato and when found would signify your future, or so they say.
 A plain gold ring would signify you were to wed within a year, a sixpence or coin denotes wealth, a thimble a spinster and a button would mean you would be a bachelor.

-Serve with a melted butter in a hollow in the middle of the mash this was an extremely tasty and warming meal loved by many families throughout Ireland.
+Served with some melted butter in a hollow in the middle of the mash this was an extremely tasty and warming meal loved by many families throughout Ireland.
 Why not try out my Irish Colcannon recipe and enjoy a taste of traditional Irish food for yourself.

 Traditional Irish Colcannon Recipe made using potatoes, green cabbage, butter and milk.
 This is a great tasting Irish comfort food.